 How We Create 2D Artwork for Our Clients

 Now comes the question of whether you should outsource the 2D art assets of your game.
-While this is a decision that heavily depends on a company’s needs, a few considerations you want to keep in mind include whether you have the right creatives on your team.
-And if not, think about whether you have enough time to go through the recruitment process.
+While this is a decision heavily dependent on a company’s goals, a few considerations you want to keep in mind include whether you have the right creatives on your team.
+And if not, you should think about whether you have enough time to go through the recruitment process.
 Then, you have to know the right infrastructure your 2D game needs, and if you have the resources to set up your production station.

 Should you decide to outsource 2D art creation, you have to then find a company with tons of 2D art experience.
 At NarraSoft, we’ve worked with so many gaming companies that have asked us to produce 2D game assets.
 Here’s what our process looks like: